KevCui/apk-mitm/README.md

 ## Why this script is needed?

 Since Android 7 (API level 24), secure connections from apps won't trust user-added CA store by default.
 It means, in many cases, simply adding proxy CA on the device won't be enough to intercept HTTPS requests from proxy tool.
-In additional, some network security configurations are required to be added in app source code, in order to enable the trust of user-added proxy CA store.
-This script automates the process to add these additional network configurations and recompile apk, ready for MITM.
+In addition, some network security configurations are required to be added in app source code, in order to enable the trust of user-added proxy CA store.
+This script automates the process to add these additional network configurations and then recompile target apk, ready for MITM.

 ## What this script does exactly?